Futoshiki Online

 How is Futoshiki different from Sudoku?

-Both use non-repeating rows and columns, but Futoshiki adds inequality relationships between neighboring cells.
+Both puzzles use non-repeating rows and columns, but Futoshiki adds inequality clues.
+These greater-than and less-than signs create extra relationships between neighboring cells.

 Why do some cells have no inequality?

 Not every neighboring pair needs a clue.
-When there is no sign, rely on row and column uniqueness.
+When there is no inequality sign, use row and column uniqueness to narrow the possible numbers.

-Larger grids have wider candidate ranges and longer reasoning chains.
-Start with 4×4 if you are new.
+Larger grids have more numbers, wider candidate ranges, and longer reasoning chains.
+Start with 4×4 if you are new, then move to 6×6 or 8×8 for a harder puzzle.

 What should I do when stuck?

-Look for the cell with the fewest candidates, then recheck its row, column, and adjacent inequalities.
+Look for the cell with the fewest candidates, then recheck its row, column, and nearby inequality clues.
+Avoid guessing until the clues remove more possibilities.